manasiChoughule/YouTube-Trend-Analysis/Covid-19VaccinationTracker/README.md

 # Covid-19 Vaccination Tracker

-It is a Tableau dashboard to track to COVID-19 vaccination globally.
+It is a Tableau dashboard to track COVID-19 vaccination globally.
 It answers 6 different KPIs.

 The data is all over the globe between the dates 09/22/2020 to 10/20/2021.